austinhal/ecn4330/HW5/HW5_G1_Halvorsen.md

 ### (i)

-We would expect to have $\beta_5\leq0$ because the higher the rank the *less* prestigious that law school is.
+We would expect to have $\beta_5\leq0$ because the lower the rank (higher the number) the *less* prestigious that law school is.
 In other words, for each increase rank (i.e. 2 to 3 or 30 to 31) you are thought to be less prestigious and therefore have a lower salary.

 ### (ii)